SirBlank/INFO-498-I-Final-Project/README.md

 | Removed              | Whether the keyword has been removed from the most recent version of the article (Y for Yes, N for No), NA if the article cannot be accessed             |
 | Notes                | Any interesting observations made while manually labeling these data                                               |

-## data_analytics.py and data_analytics2.py
+## finalanalysis.py
-These scripts contain the data analysis and visualizations used to generate the visualizations in our final report.
+This script contains the data analysis and visualizations used to generate the visualizations in our final report.